bonny/WordPress-Simple-History/readme.txt

 = 2.2.x (Oktober 2015) =

+- Added: Browser tab with Simple History open will now show the number of new and unread events available.
+Nice feature to have if you keep a tab with the Simple History log open but in the background: now you can see directly in the title if new events are available.
+Such small change.
+Very much nice.
 - Fixed: Edited posts/pages/custom post types does not get a linked title unless the user viewing the log has edit rights.
+- Fixed: Another try to fix the notice error here: https://wordpress.org/support/topic/simplehistoryphp-creates-debug-entries.

 = 2.2.4 (September 2015) =